ponylang/rfcs/text/0000-sort-by.md

 # Motivation

-- Sort is not beginner friendly，The generic parameter of sort requires the implementation of the A interface.`SortBy` allows any type.
-- If the existing type does not implement `Comparable` interface will be helpless. sort solves this problem by injecting a lambda.
+The generic parameter of sort requires the implementation of the A interface，`SortBy` allows any type.
+If the existing type does not implement `Comparable` interface will be helpless. `SortBy` solves this problem by injecting a lambda.

 # Detailed design